brightdigit/StealthyStash/README.md

 # Introduction

-**StealthyStash** hendrerit velit ut risus sagittis dignissim.
-Orci varius natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
-Curabitur faucibus ornare dolor at convallis.
-Sed sit amet elit et lacus convallis scelerisque.
-Ut faucibus et tellus nec maximus placerat.
+**StealthyState** provides an pluggable easy abstract layer for accessing Keychain data as well as an API for encoding and decoding complex data in the Keychain.

 ## Requirements

 **Apple Platforms**

-- Xcode 13.3 or later
+- Xcode 14.3.1 or later
-- Swift 5.5.2 or later
+- Swift 5.8 or later
-- iOS 14 / watchOS 6 / tvOS 14 / macOS 12 or later deployment targets
+- iOS 14 / watchOS 7 / tvOS 14 / macOS 12 or later deployment targets

 **Linux**

 - Ubuntu 18.04 or later
-- Swift 5.5.2 or later
+- Swift 5.8 or later

 ## Installation